 A paper by Klaus Brun and Terence Grimley of SWRI, Rainer Kurz of Solar Turbines, and William Folles at ASME/IGTI, 2014 dealt with ‘Experimental evaluation of the effectiveness of online water washing in gas turbine compressors.’
 Below are excerpts from the paper.

 A friction bound control valve (right and/or oil sludge in packing) can cause a unit trip during a main oil pump trip if sufficient system oil (because the valve does not immediately close) is not available during the transient event to prevent a low oil pressure unit trip.
-A failed c
+A fail

 LVDTs (Linear Variable Differential Transformers) are very commonly used as position sensors in power plants throughout the world.
 Working from AC voltages and frequencies not available from power lines, LVDTs require a signal conditioner to provide the necessary operating power.
 Alliance Sensors Group's model S1A module is a single channel LVDT signal conditioner on the market today.
 It can operate practically any inductive or LVDT-type position sensor currently in use.